Milad-Rafie/Securing-SDN-Access-Control-Against-Host-Spoofing-Attacks/ML-Based Access Control/README.md

 ## How It Works

 1.  **Training (The Notebook):** We used the InSDN dataset to train an XGBoost model.
-We taught it to ignore specific IP addresses and focus on behaviors like packet timing, size, and flag counts[cite: 7, 18].
+We taught it to ignore specific IP addresses and focus on behaviors like packet timing, size, and flag counts.
 2.  **Detection (The Controller):** The controller listens to the network switch.
 It calculates statistics for every flow (conversation) between devices .
 3.  **Action:** Every 10 seconds, the controller asks the model: *"Is this flow dangerous?"* If the Risk Score is **> 75%**, the controller tells the switch to **DROP** all traffic from that device for 5 minutes .